bitnom/KaggleBox/README.md

 A Jupyter notebook that creates secure SSH access to Kaggle notebook environments via ngrok tunneling.
 Connect to your Kaggle notebooks from your local terminal with full sudo privileges.

 Kaggle provides (for free) a generous VM server of 4 CPU cores, 32GB RAM, and the ability to attach 2x T4 GPUs, a P100, or a TPU.
-This notebook allows you to use that VM as a dev server via SSH.
+This notebook allows you to use that VM as a GPU dev server via SSH.
+Ollama is included.

 ## Content Creators / Sharing Notice